MyCollab/mycollab/mycollab-app-community/src/main/txt/README.md

 * Display the error message when user upgrade MyCollab failed due to the file permission
 * Did not display detail error message when validate form but the empty string
+* Install MyCollab in Internet Explorer has several issues

 Version 5.0.5.1
 -----------------------------